Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: SED modelling impact on the redshift distribution means and scatters

 where $N_\mathrm{tot}$ is the total number of galaxies in the tomographic bin.
 The variance of each tomographic bin is given by

 where $\sigma_{z,c_i}^2$ is the redshift distribution variance per cell.
-In Figure \ref{fig:tortorelli_2024_figure9}, we show the five tomographic bins built for the fiducial sample and for the `Calzetti $k(\lambda)$' sample using the prescription highlighted above.
+In Fig. \ref{fig:tortorelli_2024_figure9}, we show the five tomographic bins built for the fiducial sample and for the `Calzetti $k(\lambda)$' sample using the prescription highlighted above.
 We choose to plot this stellar population variant against the fiducial to highlight the strong impact that stellar population components might have on the tomographic redshift distributions.
 Indeed, the `Calzetti $k(\lambda)$' is one of the components providing the largest impact on the tomographic redshift distributions.
-This is due to the brighter rest-frame UV emission that the `Calzetti $k(\lambda)$' variant induces (see Figure \ref{fig:tortorelli_2024_figure4}).
+This is due to the brighter rest-frame UV emission that the `Calzetti $k(\lambda)$' variant induces (see Fig. \ref{fig:tortorelli_2024_figure4}).
 This leaves the low-redshift galaxy observables unaffected, while it brightens high-redshift galaxies in the observed optical bands, hence making them more numerous in a magnitude-limited sample.

 Figures \ref{fig:tortorelli_2024_figure10} and \ref{fig:tortorelli_2024_figure11} represent the main result of this work.
-Figure \ref{fig:tortorelli_2024_figure10} shows the bias induced on the tomographic redshift distribution bin means when modelling the galaxy SEDs with different stellar population component choices, while Figure \ref{fig:tortorelli_2024_figure11} shows the bias induced on the tomographic bins' scatter.
-The blue and red vertical bars represent the requirements for the Rubin-LSST Y10 galaxy clustering and weak lensing analysis, respectively, as detailed in section \ref{section:mag-lim-case}.
-The error bars in the black boxes are obtained similarly to section \ref{section:mag-lim-case}, i.e. via bootstrap resampling.
+Figure \ref{fig:tortorelli_2024_figure10} shows the bias induced on the tomographic redshift distribution bin means when modelling the galaxy SEDs with different stellar population component choices, while Fig. \ref{fig:tortorelli_2024_figure11} shows the bias induced on the tomographic bins' scatter.
+The blue and red vertical bars represent the requirements for the Rubin-LSST Y10 galaxy clustering and weak lensing analysis, respectively, as detailed in Sect. \ref{section:mag-lim-case}.
+The error bars in the black boxes are obtained similarly to Sect. \ref{section:mag-lim-case} (i.e. via bootstrap resampling).

 The different points for a given stellar population variant represent different ways in which the redshift probability distribution in each cell is weighted towards the bin average.
 In particular, the orange scatter points are obtained when weighting the redshift probability distributions $P(z|c_i)$ in each cell by the number of simulated galaxies $n_{\mathrm{sim}}$ that occupy that cell in the same variant.
 The light blue scatter points, instead, are obtained when weighting the $P(z|c_i)$ by the observed KiDS-VIKING abundance $n_{\mathrm{KV}}$ in the remapped SOM \citep{Masters2015,McCullough2023} cells, similar to what would be the case in a scheme like that of \cite{Myles2021}.